percona/pmm-doc/docs/setting-up/server/helm.md

 This command takes a release name and uninstalls the release.

-It removes all of the resources associated with the last release of the chart as well as the release history, freeing it up for future use.
+It removes all of the resources associated with the last release of the chart as well as the release history.